osalvador/tapiGen2/README.md

 # tapiGen2
 PL/SQL Table API Generator for Oracle

-tapiGen2 is the continuation of the Open Source proyect created by Daniel McGhan in 2008, [tapiGen](http://sourceforge.net/projects/tapigen/).
+tapiGen2 is the continuation of the Open Source project created by Daniel McGhan in 2008, [tapiGen](http://sourceforge.net/projects/tapigen/).
 It aims to automate the creation of PLSQL TABLE APIs.

-A table API is a data access layer that provides the basic CRUD operations for a single table.
-The key principle is to avoid repetition of SQL statements, and consequently to make it easier to optimize, maintain and enhance those statements.
+A table API, is a data access layer that provides the basic CRUD operations for a single table.
+The key principle, is to avoid repetition of SQL statements and consequently make it easier to optimize, maintain and enhance those statements.
 For this reason, a data access layer is critical.
 Some of us build apps that perform DML on individual tables, and so we find TAPIs useful.

-Let's start by taking a look a single row fetch by id - a very common operation.
+Let's start by taking a look at a single row fetch, using its id - a very common operation.

-This would typically consume 4 lines of code:
+This would be typically done in 4 lines of code:
 ```sql
 SELECT *
 INTO l_table_rec